 Challenging Radical Uncertainty in Science, Society and the Environment

-The first CRUISSE Network Conference will take place on 21 & 22 September 2017, University College London (UCL), Darwin Lecture Theatre, Gower Street (entrance via Darwin Walk, off Malet Place), London WC1E 6XA
+The first CRUISSE Network Conference took place on 21 & 22 September 2017, University College London (UCL), Darwin Lecture Theatre, Gower Street (entrance via Darwin Walk, off Malet Place), London WC1E 6XA

 The EPSRC-funded CRUISSE Network aims to bring academics from disciplines in mathematical, physical, psychological, social and other sciences together to better understand and help practitioners who are making difficult decisions.

 We will be looking to identify and categorise real-world challenges into three types:

 (1) Challenges that are tractable with traditional statistical and decision theoretic methods.

 (2) Challenges that require a broader approach, where models are developed and informative but not necessarily comprehensive, and mature probabilities are not available.

 (3) Challenges that are characterised by radical uncertainty and lack of confidence in model fidelity, requiring thoughtful case-by-case reflection, reframing of the question and innovative approaches to “solutions” or strategies.

 We aim to develop useful guidelines for cases 2 and 3, including a guide to good practice, which will broaden the awareness of alternative approaches, exploring the way problems are being set up and framed in the light of the type of uncertainties identified.

 Practitioners who are aware of the kinds of problems and solutions in each case, and where the problems of interest to them lie, will be a step closer to resilient decision-making, informed by seeing approaches to other hazards facing real-world decision making.